Maruti Brezza vs Fronx: 6 Key Differences Detailed | CarDekho.com

 2520mm

-Both are sub-4m offerings, but the Brezza is wider and taller by a small but noticeable margin.
-The biggest difference is understandably in their heights with the Fronx being a sportier shape, but it also has a slightly longer wheelbase.
+Both are offerings are under four metres long, but the Brezza is wider and taller by a small but noticeable margin.
+The biggest difference is understandably in their heights, with the Fronx being a sportier shape, but it also has a slightly longer wheelbase.

-When it comes to the interiors, both the Fronx and Brezza take very different approaches.
-The Brezza gets a dual-tone black and brown interior theme and the Fronx comes with a black and burgundy dual-tone interior finish.
+When it comes to the interior of both cars, the Fronx and Brezza take very different approaches.
+The Brezza gets a dual-tone (black and brown) interior theme, while the Fronx comes with a black and burgundy interior finish.
 The steering and infotainment display have the same look in both, but the overall cabin theme is different.
-Where the dashboard of the Brezza is more sharp looking, the same in the Fronx gets a more curved design.
+Where the dashboard of the Brezza is more sharp-looking, the same in the Fronx gets a more curved design.

 What’s Powering Them